Holding out hope for X-Men 3

 In spite of all of the bad news, I still have faith.
 Every so often, someone involved with the film says something smart, and it fills me with what can only be deemed unbridled jubilation.
 Recently, Zak Penn, writer of X-Men 3 did an interview with Wizard Magazine.
 He had this to say:

 You can't write what's in the comics.
 You can't say those kinds of lines on screen.
-When [Jean Grey] turns into Phoenix, you have to maintain the heightened reality of it without becoming silly."
+When [Jean Grey] turns into Phoenix, you have to maintain the heightened reality of it without becoming silly."and

 We can't do the Sh'iar Empire and battle cruiser and other galaxies [from the Phoenix saga] in this movie.
 It's not just that we can't afford to do it, but it would not fit with the tone of the first two movies in any way."